BDC Hamburger Icon

 Did You Know?Did you know

-Between 75 percent and 95 percent of product launches fail each year, according to LinkedIn.
+As many as 95 percent of product launches fail each year, according to LinkedIn.
 One of the most common mistakes that lead to product failure is not validating your product idea before launching it.

 How can you apply the lean process?

 Armed with what we’ve learned about the shortcomings of the iron triangle, it is possible to deliver a fast, cheap and good project by applying the concepts of the lean process.
-With this process, you keep teams small, because you know that too many cooks are going to make communication more difficult and limit your flexibility to deal with changing market demands.
+With this process, you keep teams small because you know that too many cooks are going to make communication more difficult and limit your flexibility to deal with changing market demands.

 Because you are just building an MVP at first, a significant upfront investment isn’t necessary.
 You are testing your hypothesis, so spending a lot of money or investing in other resources would be a waste if you’re wrong.